Fraser999/Add-Remote/README.md

 * the fork indicated by the Git config value of `add-remote.preferredFork` if set, and if that fork is not already added locally

-You can set `add-remote.preferredFork` (e.g. to `maidsafe`) by running:
+You can set `add-remote.preferredFork` (e.g. to `CasperLabs`) by running:

 ```
-git config --global --add add-remote.preferredFork maidsafe
+git config --global --add add-remote.preferredFork CasperLabs
 ```

 ### Fork Aliases